Weeknotes vol. 10: Back in the CSSaddle

 My focus the last 6 months has been in Rails development, though my speciality is front-end (as in the original definition of front-end).
 So it’s been good to get back into it.

-When I set out to build Braindrop, or anything I do under the Better than good umbrella for that matter, I’m building as simple and with as few dependencies as possible.
+When I set out to build Braindrop, or anything I do under the Better Than Good umbrella for that matter, I’m building as simple and with as few dependencies as possible.
 As I dug into what’s changed in CSS since the last time I touched it (the stone age) I realized that, thanks to @import

 , native variables and nesting I can happily use raw CSS.
 Which feels like the good ol’ days.
 I may even FTP some changes with Cyberduck.